kwabenasapong/openpldoc/manual/source/system_requirements.rst

 * Multiple Monitor Support is highly recommended (not required)
 * For Presentation support:

-  * Windows: PowerPoint XP or later, PowerPoint Viewer 2003 or 2007 (not 2010),
+  * Windows: PowerPoint XP or later, PowerPoint Viewer 2003 or 2007 (not 2010)
-    OpenOffie.org Impress 4 or LibreOffice Impress 4
+    or LibreOffice Impress 4 or later
-  * Linux: OpenOffice.org Impress 4 or LibreOffice Impress 4
+  * Linux: LibreOffice Impress 4 or later
   * Mac: Not supported yet
-* The Generic Document/Presentation and Songs of Fellowship song import options require OpenOffice.org 4 or LibreOffice 4
+* The Generic Document/Presentation and Songs of Fellowship song import options require LibreOffice 4 or later